-But with a little prep and some clever meal-planning, you and your other half can eat well every night of the week without getting bored or wasting ingredients - and without breaking the bank too.
+Batch-cooking can sometimes sound exhausting, but with a little prep and some clever meal-planning, you can eat well every night of the week without getting bored or wasting ingredients - and without breaking the bank, too.

 When it comes to batch-cooking, planning ahead is key.
 At the beginning of the week, draft up a plan of what you're having for dinner on what day that week.
 This will help you accommodate for leftovers, saving you from doing extra cooking, and will help you think about what dishes need the same ingredients, therefore saving you money.